 Digestive Problems

-The digestive system is an all-important part of the body that can determine the overall health of an individual.
-Many women report that digestive problems begin to occur in the years leading up to menopause, called perimenopause.
+The state of the digestive system can be indicative of a woman's overall health.
+Many women report that digestive problems begin to occur in perimenopause, or the years leading up to menopause.
 Not only can digestive problems cause discomfort, but they can also lead to more serious health concerns.

 About Digestive Problems

-Women are two times more likely than men to develop digestive problems.
-Digestive problems, also known as gastrointestinal problems or dysbiosis, in women prior to menopause can come in an array of forms.
+Women are twice as likely as men to develop digestive problems.
+Digestive problems - also known as gastrointestinal problems or dysbiosis - can come in many forms, such as constipation, diarrhea, and bloating.
 Each form has to do with how food is broken down once consumed.
-Because the digestive system is a complex function of the body, issues can arise anywhere along the trip that food takes, from consumption to expulsion.
+Because the digestive system is a complex function of the body, issues can arise anywhere along the trip that food takes.

-Digestion involves mixing food with digestive juices, moving it through the digestive tract, and breaking down large pieces of food into smaller pieces.
+Digestion involves the process of digestive enzymes breaking down food and moving it through the digestive tract.
 Digestion begins in the mouth, with the act of chewing and swallowing, and is completed in the small intestine.

-Once food or liquid is swallowed, the stomach then takes over by storing the food and liquid, mixing the food, liquid and digestive juice produced by the stomach, and finally emptying the contents slowly into the small intestine where nutrients are absorbed.
+Once food or liquid is swallowed, the stomach then takes over by storing the food and liquid, mixing the food, liquid, and digestive enzymes produced by the stomach, and finally emptying the contents slowly into the small intestine where nutrients are absorbed.
 The mixture then moves to the large intestine and colon and waits to be expelled as feces.

 There are different symptoms of digestive problems that can indicate different causes.
-Below of some of the common symptoms of digestive problems:
+Below is a list of some of the common symptoms of digestive problems:

 • Cramps